 Can it be more epic than to be able to post a blog post from high above the ground?
 I am pretty impressed by this myself.

 Today I wanted to reflect upon the event that closes GPP events every year – Shootout.
 The principle of the shootout lies in having 3 photographers competing against each other on a given subject.
-None of them is supposed to know the subject before they arrive to the stage (as they are taken out while others do that).
+None of them is supposed to know the subject before they arrive to the stage (as they are taken out of the room while others perform their shoot).

 This year we had 3 amazing photographers to participate – David Hobby, Rafael Concepcion and Benjamin Von Wong.

-I honestly love all three of the above mentioned photographers, but I somehow made friends with Benjamin who is an amazing personality apart from being super talented and creative.
+I truly love all three of the above-mentioned photographers, but I somehow made friends with Benjamin who is an amazing personality apart from being super talented and creative.
 I really wanted him to win cause he shared his idea with me and it looked really cool what he was planning to do…

 The weather that Friday was more resembling the end of the world.
-Sandstorm mixed with heavy showers, wind *that actually managed to blow away my credit card from the pocket while I was walking from the coffee shop that day.
+Sandstorm mixed with heavy showers, wind (that actually managed to blow away my credit card from the pocket while I was walking from the coffee shop that day).
 Everything that was not attached was flying around.
-1 minute spent outside and your eyes are so full of sand that you can’t stop rubbing them for the next couple of hours.
+1 minute spent outside and your eyes were so full of sand that you couldn’t stop rubbing them for the next couple of hours.
 That kinda weather.

 After that coffee I don’t know whether it was the stress or the caffeine, but my friend turned into fire-spitting selfie-sticks-spearing entertainment machine and went to warm up the crowds, riding up and down the street on his boosted board.

 RC was half, if not the quarter of the RC we have seen during the week cause he was super tired and couldn’t sleep last night.
-David Hobby continued shitting his pants, although he has done the Shootout before… but he was the most stressed out of them.
+David Hobby was profoundly shitting his pants, although he has done the Shootout before… but he was the most stressed out of the three.

 During event there are also commentators, and someone who counts how much time is left to complete the task.
 Each photographer is given 20 minutes to take the picture, and to edit it.
 And in the end the audience decides who took the best picture.
 No pressure, really.